Memal7/docker-container/docker-cheatsheet.md

 ---

-## Manage and operate container instances:
+## Manage and operate container instances

 Create a container in detached session (default).
 If no --name=<container-instance-name> is specified, Docker chooses a two-part, underscore-separated random name for the container (e.g. blue_wall):
 ```